 Summary of replication paper

-Balán et al. (2022) ask how do fragile states build state capacity?
-Should such a state leverage local power structures to improve a state’s capacity to govern in the shortrun?
-Or will greater reliance on local elites interfere with building state capacity in the longrun?
-This paper provides evidence on the shortrun effects of delegation and/or collaboration with local elites on tax collection in the fragile state of the Democratic Republic of Congo (DRC).
-DRC has one of the lowest tax-GDP ratios in the world and faces widespread tax non-compliance.
+Balán et al. (2022) use a randomized controlled trial in Kananga, the capital city of Kasaï-Central province of the DRC, to assess the extent of tax compliance depending on whether the tax collectors are local chiefs or provincial officials.
+The study speaks to the broader issue of how fragile states build capacity.
+Should such state leverage local power structures to improve its capacity to govern in the short run?
+Or will greater reliance on local elites interfere with building state capacity in the long run?
+The paper provides evidence on the short-run effects of delegation and/or collaboration with local elites on tax collection in the Democratic Republic of Congo (DRC), a state with one of the lowest tax-GDP ratios in the world and lowest compliance.
 Historically, states have delegated their functions, such as tax collection, to private entrepreneurs to economize on administrative costs.
-The previous literature has also highlighted the role of local elites in establishing the legitimacy of the state and improving the state’s knowledge about local conditions.
+The previous literature has also highlighted local elites' role in establishing the state's legitimacy and improving the state's knowledge about local conditions.
 However, local elites could also use this increased control to extract greater rents and divert tax revenue for private use.

-In order to investigate this tradeoff empirically, the authors compare the efficiency and social welfare of tax collection performed by state agents against tax collection performed with the assistance of local elites in 356 neighborhoods, consisting of 45,162 properties, of Kananga, the capital city of Kasaï-Central province in the Democratic Republic of Congo.
-The authors randomized the assignment of neighborhoods to four types of collaboration with local actors using a rerandomization procedure to improve balance across a set of covariates.
+To investigate this tradeoff empirically, the study randomized the assignment of 356 neighborhoods, consisting of 45,162 properties, to four groups exposed to different tax collection mechanisms where tax collectors are i) provincial officials (Central), ii) provincial officials who benefited from consultation with local chiefs, (Local), iii) paired provincial official and local chief, or iv) a control group consisting of a declarative payment process.
 The main comparison is made between two of these treatment arms, Local and Central.
 In the Local treatment, local elites are assigned the full tax collection responsibilities.
 In the Central treatment, state agents are assigned the full tax collection responsibilities with no interaction between state agents and local elites.
 The experiment also cross-randomized messages to encourage tax compliance.
-The main outcome variable is tax compliance and comes from administrative data.
-The authors also collected information using a household survey that allows them to measure willingness to pay, household income and property quality as well as interactions with tax collectors.
+The authors The primary outcome variable is tax compliance and comes from administrative data.
+The authors also collected information using a household survey that allowed them to measure willingness to pay, household income, property quality, and interactions with tax collectors.

-The main result of the paper is that the Local treatment achieves a 50% increase in tax compliance relative to the Central treatment.
+The paper's main result is that the Local treatment achieves a 50% increase in tax compliance relative to the Central treatment.
 Tax messages also were effective in increasing compliance.
-Tax collectors in the Local treatment were, however, more likely to collect bribes than those in the Central treatment, but these additional bribes didn’t lead to measurable differences in revenue mobilization.
-Importantly, tax collectors in the Local treatment are more likely to exempt elderly/disabled as required by law.
-The authors argue that the benefits of delegation are due to the informational advantage of local elites.
-Notably, as state capacity increases, this informational advantage will dissipate and a virtuous cycle can emerge through an initial increase in tax revenue mobilization due to delegation.
-Their analysis suggests that a revenue-maximizing government would need to weight the social cost of bribing much higher than net tax revenue in order to not prefer to delegate tax collection to local elites.
-The authors conclude that delegation of functions of the government to local elites can be a strategy for building state capacity in the short-run.
+However, tax collectors in the Local treatment were more likely to collect bribes than those in the Central treatment.
+Still, these additional bribes didn't lead to measurable differences in revenue mobilization.
+Importantly, tax collectors in the Local treatment are more likely to exempt the elderly and the disabled as required by law.
+The authors argue that the benefits of the delegation are due to the informational advantage of local elites.
+Notably, as state capacity increases, this informational advantage will dissipate, and a virtuous cycle can emerge through an initial rise in tax revenue mobilization due to delegation.
+Their analysis suggests that a revenue-maximizing government would need to weigh the social cost of bribing much higher than net tax revenue not to prefer to delegate tax collection to local elites.
+The authors conclude that the delegation of functions of the government to local elites can be a strategy for building state capacity in the short run.

 ******************

 Our arguments: